Falter: Has the Human Game Begun to Play Itself Out?: Synopsis

 Falter is divided into four sections: "The Size of the Board", "Leverage", "The Name of the Game", and "An Outside Chance".

 The beginning of Falter explains the growing consequences of a changing climate.
 In detail, Bill McKibben explains how environmental factors such as pollution and ocean acidity are contributing to a decrease in the quality of human and natural life.

 The book then describes concerns about economic policy and political ideology.
 Specifically, Falter references numerous individuals who are involved with the oil industry in the U.S. Falter contains numerous references to Exxon, which is contributing to the climate emergency through oil exploitation.
 Criticism of right-wing politics and blame of the Koch Brothers and Donald Trump is prevalent, explaining how conservatism and libertarianism contribute to the climate epidemic.

 In the ending of Falter McKibben transitions from the warnings of rapid human innovation, then provides reasons for hope, such as renewable energy advances (especially solar panels) and climate activism.

 Reception

 The book was praised by Elizabeth Kolbert and Naomi Klein.
 One review criticizes the book for its reliance on journalistic sources.
 The Washington Post called Falter one of the ten best books of 2019.

+In popular culture

+The book was featured in the 2025 Australian film Fwends, about two friends who reunite after many years apart and come to terms with how they have changed.
+The character of Em is suffering from climate anxiety and has been reading Falter.
+In a key scene, she reads a long passage from it aloud.